‘The Bachelor’ 2017 Spoilers For Episode 3: Five Women Go Home And The Villain Stirs Up Trouble In A Whipped Cream Bikini

 - Lacey Mark

 Now, it is time for the first group date which will have Jasmine, Kristina, Corinne, Whitney, Danielle L., Christen, and Taylor going to a Backstreet Boys concert with Nick.
-During this time, Corinne will start more drama by talking about having a nanny for her child and the other women aren’t overly cool with that.
+During this time, Corinne will start more drama by talking about having a nanny for her child, and the other women aren’t overly cool with that.

 Once all is said and done, though, everyone ends up on stage with BSB and Danielle L. gets a rose.